WHAT is a SURGICAL TECHNOLOGIST?

-The nationally accredited Surgical Technology program at Dixie State University is an admission-limited, two-year course of study leading to an Associate of Applied Science degree in Surgical Technology.
+The nationally accredited Surgical Technology professional program at Dixie State University is an admission-limited, one-year course of study leading to an Associate of Applied Science degree in Surgical Technology.
 The program is open to all academically qualified applicants.
-Applications for the professional program open February 1st.

 The Surgical Technology professional program is admission-limited meaning that, through a competitive application process, one cohort of no more than 12 students is admitted to the professional program per year.
 The start date for the program is the first day of classes of the DSU fall semester.

-The intensive professional portion of the program combines classroom lectures and discussions, laboratory demonstrations with hands-on practice, and supervised clinical experiences in actual patient care settings to provide students with a variety of learning opportunities.
+The intensive nine-month program combines classroom lectures and discussions, laboratory demonstrations with hands-on practice, and supervised clinical experiences in actual patient care settings to provide students with a variety of learning opportunities.

 Detailed program course descriptions can be found here.

-Graduates of DSU’s Surgical Technology program are eligible to take the National Board Certifying Examination offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) to become a Certified Surgical Technologist (CST).
-Our students take the exam on campus in May each year.
+Upon successful completion of the program, graduates are eligible to take the National Board Certifying Examination offered by the National Board for Surgical Technology and Surgical Assisting (NBSTSA) to become a Certified Surgical Technologist (CST).